 A default strong password policy is enforced for all organizations in the product.
 This helps ensure safety for all of our users who otherwise would put themselves at risk unintentionally.

-Through our integration with Google SSO, users can elect to enforce their organization to login using their google account credentials, and as such, choose to require Multi-factor Authentication.
+Through our integration with SSO partners, users can elect to enforce their organization to require Multi-factor Authentication.
 This further adds a layer of protection in the event a user’s password is compromised.

 Brute Force Login Protection

 The system is designed to automatically detect and lock out a series of unsuccessful login attempts to prevent scripts / bots from being written to guess a user’s password.

 Machine Users / Role-Based API Tokens

 API tokens can be created with a minimal set of access that are used for automating business processes.
 For example, if an organization wanted to create custom objects from their own proprietary system application, they could provision an API token with Kustomer, provide a specific name for identification purposes in the product (i.e. “My Custom App”), and authorize the role of ‘org.user.kobject.write’ only.
 If this token was compromised and an attempt to read sensitive customer information and messages made, access would be restricted.
 Additionally, this token could subsequently be deleted and rotated by an admin user to prevent any future attempts.

 In addition to the above application security concerns, the engineering team also gives consideration towards OWASP top 10, CORS, CSRF protection, XSS, hashed passwords with salts, JWT tokens, etc… while developing and reviewing new features.

 Information security policies and procedures are communicated to our staff through employee handbooks and training sessions to ensure compliance and general security and privacy of our customer data.